Treatment for depression usually involves a combination of self-help, talking therapies and medicines.

 There's evidence that exercise can help depression, and it's one of the main treatments for mild depression.
 You may be referred to a group exercise class.

 Talking through your feelings can be helpful.
-You could talk to a friend or relative, or you could ask a GP or local psychological therapies service if there are any self-help groups for people with depression in your area.
+You could talk to a friend or relative, or you could ask a GP or local talking therapies service if there are any self-help groups for people with depression in your area.

 Mild to moderate depression